Easy Payments Plus is a secure online payment facility for organisations and parishes throughout Ireland.

 However, only a small percentage of households are currently contributing to the Family Offering.
 This low and decreasing percentage can be attributed to the fact that some households have moved away and other contributors have died or circumstances have changed such that they can no longer make a contribution.

 We are focused on contacting every household within the Parish and asking them to consider making a Family Offering.
-At minimum we would hope to raise the number of contributions to 800 households.

 5. How does a family set about making a Family Offering?